Can I start a shoe company?

-Before you start a shoe company you need to know where are the shoes going and where are will the shoes come from?
-Depending on the style of shoe or maybe your marketing plan.
+Before you start a shoe company you need to know where the shoes are going and where the shoes will come from?
+Figuring this out may depend on the style of shoe or your marketing plan.
 Asia or Europe?
 Athletic shoes are almost always made in Asia.
-Leather shoes can be made in Asia, but high end leather or “Brown” shoes are made in Europe.
+Leather shoes can be made in Asia, but high end leather or “brown” shoes are made in Europe.

 Who is your target customers?

-Figure out who is your end-user for your shoes?
+Figure out who the end-user is for your shoes.
 Business executives?
 Punk rockers with tattoos?
 High school kids?
-Knowing your customer will let you set the price, look and materials for your new shoe.
-What kind of shoe do you want to make, casual, performance, fashion or do you have a totally new idea!
+Knowing your customer will let you set the price, look, and materials for your new shoe.
+What kind of shoe do you want to make?
+Casual, performance, fashion, or do you have a totally new idea!

 Does your shoe brand have a name?

 Based on your target customer it’s time select a name for your shoe company.
 You will need to set up your shoe company.
-Contact your city hall to get a “DBA” Doing Business As.
-Register your shoe company, get a vendor’s license and a Tax ID.
-Don’t forget to check you names on the web.
-If you can’t get a good website Domain that is close to you new shoes company’s name your customer may have a hard time finding you on the web!
-Remember the shoe company name does not have to be the brand.
+Contact your city hall to register your “DBA” or Doing Business As name.
+Register your shoe company, get a vendors license and a tax ID number.
+Don’t forget to check if your names are available on the web.
+If you can’t get a good website domain name that is close to your new shoes company’s name your customer may have a hard time finding you on the web!
+Remember, the shoe company name does not have to be the brand name.
 Many companies own several brands.

-Visit you target retailers and search online for the types of shoes your future competitors are selling and the prices they charge.
-Study the designs, logos, materials and any feature these shoes have.
-Ask yourself “What will make my shoe brand unique.”
-If you can’t answer this question STOP.
-There are thousands of shoe companies the world does not need another “Me Too” brand!
+Visit your target retailers and search online for the types of shoes your future competitors are selling and the prices they charge.
+Study the designs, logos, materials, and any features these shoes have.
+Ask yourself “What will make my shoe brand unique?”
+If you can’t answer this question, STOP.
+There are thousands of shoe companies, the world does not need another “Me Too” brand!

-Finding a footwear sourcing agent or Shoe Factory may just be the hardest part!
-Search the web or ask me.
+Finding a footwear sourcing agent or shoe factory may be difficult.
+Search the web or ask me!
 There are many firms that can help you get started.
 Visit the major shoe trade shows.
-There is always an area set up with factories looking for new customers.
-The Website http://www.alibaba.com/ is a gold mine! for finding factories.
+There is always an area set up with factories who are looking for new customers.
+The website http://www.alibaba.com/ can be a gold mine for finding factories.